DeXter-on-Radix/website/CONTRIBUTING.md

   return <div>{t("some_key")}</div>;
 };

-// QUICK ACCESS:
-// import { useTranslations } from "hooks";
-// const t = useTranslations();
 ```

-### Adding translations
+### Adding New Translations

-To add translations, simply extend the JSON files by adding new KEY -> VALUE pairs.
-The KEY is then accessible via `t("your_key")` as shown above.

-**IMPORTANT**: It is the developers responsibility to add keys for all languages!
-If a key in a language is missing, the key iteself will be returned.
+Extend the JSON files with new key-value pairs to add translations.
+Ensure to add keys for every supported language to avoid displaying the key as fallback text.

-### Adding a new namespace
+### Creating a New Namespace

-If you create a new subpage, it's recommended to create a new namespace.
-To do so, search the codebase for the keyword "INSTRUCTIONS_add_namespace", then follow each steps instructions.
-Once you have done all the steps, you can start using your new namespace as described in the previous sections.
+For new subpages, create a corresponding namespace.
+Search for "INSTRUCTIONS_add_namespace" in the codebase and follow the outlined steps.
+After setup, utilize your namespace as mentioned above.

-### Convention
+### Naming Conventions

-Please follow these conventions:

-- Keys inside the JSON files are:
+- **Keys** in JSON files:
-  - if possible represent the full text, e.g. "Trade Now" -> "trade_now"
-  - for regular text only lower case with underscores as space
+  - Use the full text in lowercase, replacing spaces with underscores, e.g., "trade_now".
-  - for enums or errors all upper case
+  - Enums or errors should be in uppercase.
-- Values inside the JSON files are:
+- **Values** should:
-  - follow title capitalization, meaning all words are capitalized except fillerwords, e.g. "Trade Now", "History of Transactions" etc...
+  - Use title capitalization, capitalizing all main words except for short filler words, e.g., "Trade Now", "History of Transactions".